fpdo/command-line-search/README.md

 Finally, just write a query

-`s how to be rich quick`
+`s how to be rich quick` or `sgpt how to make by gf happy`

-Your default browser will open a window with the responses based on the query.
+In case of a query using `search.py` your browser will open with the search results.
+In case of a query using `search_gpt.py`your response will be displayed in the terminal.

-# TODO:
+# TODO
-[] Allow insertion of websites to query
+- Allow insertion of websites to query